-To set preferences for an outgoing email (SMTP) server, open the Email page of the Preferences dialog box, as shown in the figure below.
+To set general email preferences, open the Email page of the Preferences window.
+There you can specify a From address and a Default to address.
+To set preferences for an outgoing email (SMTP) server, open the Outgoing Server (STMP) page under the Email page, as shown in the figure below.